There is a reason most law practices fail, even those that appear to be successful for the lawyers that own them.

 And how many lawyers do you know who are still saddled with huge amounts of student loan debt?

-So, feeling not very rich, you try to scrimp and save, building your law practice out of revenue as it comes in the door, and terrified to invest for growth.
+So, you try to scrimp and save, building your law practice out of revenue as it comes in the door, and terrified to invest for growth.

 I get it.
 I was there myself.

 Three years out of law school, I had left the 6-figure paycheck to start my own firm.
 My husband and I had no savings in the bank at all – and I was the sole income-earner.

 I didn’t leave myself any choice – I had to make it work.

 I was terrified to invest in my practice.